ritchieng/deep-learning-wizard/README.md

 - [Alfredo Canziani, Supporter (Postdoc in NYU under Yann Lecun)](https://github.com/Atcold)
 - [Marek Bardonski, Supporter (Global Head of Deep Learning, Sigmoidal)](https://www.linkedin.com/in/marek-bardonski/)

+## Bugs and Improvements
+Feel free to report bugs and improvements via issues.
+Or just simply try to pull to make any improvements/corrections.

 ## Citation
 If you find the materials useful, like the diagrams or content, feel free to cite this repository.